Request A Mentor

 Our goal is to provide your child with a meaningful, helpful, and fun experience with an AFK Youth Mentor.

 There are many costs associated with operating the AFK Youth Mentoring Program.
 Athletes For Kids spends approximately $1,200 to maintain and support each mentorship per year.
 We ask all mentee families for a nominal mentorship fee of $240/year, payable monthly, quarterly, or annually beginning once the child has been matched.
 Your contribution directly supports your child’s participation in the program.
-Full and partial are available for those who apply.
+Full and partial scholarships are available for those who apply.

 Currently we serve children in the 1st through 9th grades who live within a 10-mile radius of an available AFK mentor.
 Eligible mentors play a sport at one of the following high schools: